 Step 3: Initiate transfer

 There are many good registrars, but I personally chose Name.com.
 If you choose another registrar things might be slightly different, but the idea is the same.
 So go to Name.com (or other registrar of your choice) and create an account.
 At Name.com you can also enter default payment option so you don’t have to get distracted when you are doing something important like transferring your domain.
 Then click on domain transfer button… Enter your domain (no www.) and Auth Code you just got from cows… Decide whether or not you want to order domain privacy (that is to hide your name from public view at WhoIs).
 At Name.com it’s checked by default.
 It costs a little more than $3 per year.
-If you don’t need it make sure to uncheck it… Without privacy it costed me $8.25.
+If you don’t need it make sure to uncheck it… Without privacy it costed me $8.25 for transfer and entire year of registration.
 Click checkout… Now go back to your account at Name.com.
 First click on Account Settings (to the right) then big blue button that says “Edit Default Name Servers”.
-You will see that you have default Name’s name servers which you don’t need.
-You need to MAKE ABSOLUTELY SURE YOU ENTER YOUR ALREADY FUNCTIONAL NAME SERVERS on Hostgator or whatever you are already using.
+You will see that you have default Name’s name servers which you don’t need and should be deleted.
+You need to MAKE ABSOLUTELY SURE YOU ENTER YOUR ALREADY FUNCTIONAL NAME SERVERS on your host.
 Triple check that you don’t make any mistake.
-Here is how my name servers looked after I edited them… Just in case you are wondering, these are Hostgator’s name servers but because I have a Reseller’s account it doesn’t say Hostgator.
+Here is an example how it should look like if you were hosted by A Small Orange.

 Step 4: Confirm your decision